pierpaolosichera/NormaTEI/README.md

 The name "Norma" recalls both the operation for which the software was developed ("normalization") and the most famous work of Vincenzo Bellini: NormaTEI was in fact developed during the creation of Bellini Digital Correspondence, © Cnr Edizioni, 2023 ISBN : 978-88-8080-562-5 (electronic edition).
 [Bellini Digital Correspondence, © Cnr Edizioni, 2023 ISBN: 978-88-8080-562-5 -electronic edition-](http://bellinicorrespondence.cnr.it)

+## Credits
+### Analysis
+  - Daria Spampinato (ISTC-CNR)
+  - Angelo Mario Del Grosso (ILC-CNR)
+  - Laura Mazzagufo (UNIPI)
+### Development
+  - Pierpaolo Sichera (ILIESI-CNR)
+### Test
+  - Salvatore Cristofaro (ILIESI-CNR)

 ## Environment
 NormaTEI was developed using 4D (https://www.4d.com/).
-Among the many features of this platform, native XML support with the Apache Foundation's Xerces library and access to the structure of an XML via the DOM (Document Object Model) standard have been exploited.
+Among the many features of this platform, native XML support has been exploited (thanks to the Apache Foundation's Xerces library) and access to the structure of an XML via the DOM (Document Object Model) standard.
-NormaTEI is compatible with Windows 10 – Windows 11 Windows Server 2012 R2 – Windows Server 2022 - macOS Big Sur (11) – macOS Ventura (13) (the latest releases for each version).
+NormaTEI is compatible with Windows 10 – Windows 11 - from Windows Server 2012 R2 to Windows Server 2022 - from macOS Big Sur (11) to macOS Ventura (13) (the latest releases for each version).

 ## Installation
 To use NormaTEI: